close icon

 business directors talking about how to sell a business

-Size is the biggest factor which will impact on the cost of selling a business.
+Size is the biggest factor which will impact on the cost of selling.
 The larger and more complex your business is, the more you will need to pay for professional services when you sell it.

 Accounting and legal expenses will increase with the size and complexity of your business sale.
 However, the fee your business adviser charges will likely be a smaller percentage of your sale price the larger your business is.